mtiller/ModelicaBook/text/source/preface.rst

 enhances the reading experience without disorienting the user.

 Most chapters are organized into three parts.
 The first part introduces the topics to be discussed in the chapter.
-This is followed by an extensive set of examples that demonstrate how various language features address these various topics.
+Next, an extensive set of examples are used to demonstrate the language features relevant to the topics introduced in part one.
 Note that each example typically introduces a new topic, so it is best to review all the examples to provide the most complete coverage of these topics.
 Finally, it is not generally practical to cover